-- 19A.-(1) A person commits an offence if that person- - (a) without reasonable excuse, refuses or fails within the time and in the manner specified (or, if no time has been specified, within a reasonable time) to comply with any request under regulation 19 (information powers); - (b) knowingly or recklessly gives any information, or produces any document, which is false in a material particular in response to such a request; - (c) with intent to evade any provision of regulation 19, destroys, mutilates, defaces, conceals or removes any document; - (d) otherwise intentionally obstructs an authorised officer in the exercise of their powers under regulation 19. - (2) Where a person is convicted of an offence under this regulation, the court may make an order requiring that person, within such period as may be specified in the order, to comply with the request." - 15.
-In regulation 20(4) (general trade licences: records), for "Secretary of State" substitute "Governor". - 16.
-In regulation 21(1) (general trade licences: inspection of records), for "Secretary of State or the Commissioners" substitute "Governor". - 17.
-In regulation 22 (disclosure of information)- - (a) in paragraph (1), for "Secretary of State or the Commissioners" substitute "Governor or an authorised officer"; - (b) in paragraph (2)- - (i) after sub-paragraph (c) insert- - "(ca) taking any action with a view to instituting, or otherwise for the purposes of, any proceedings in the Territory for an offence under any provisions of these Regulations;"; - (ii) in sub-paragraph (d)- - (aa) in paragraph (i), after "Regulations" insert "(as they have effect in the United Kingdom)"; - (bb) in paragraph (ii), after "regulation 7(1) (export of military goods)" insert "(as it has effect in the United Kingdom)"; - (iii) in sub-paragraph (e), after "any British overseas territory" insert "other than the Territory"; - (iv) in sub-paragraph (g), for "United Kingdom" substitute "Territory"; - (c) in paragraph (3)(j), for "Secretary of State or the Commissioners (as the case may be) consider" substitute "Governor considers". - 18.
-In regulation 23 (Part 4: supplementary)- - (a) for paragraph (2) substitute- - "(2) But nothing in that regulation authorises a disclosure that would contravene the data protection legislation if that legislation were applicable to the Territory." - (b) after paragraph (5) insert- - "(5A) An authorised officer must, if requested to do so, produce evidence of their authority before exercising any power conferred by this Part." - (c) in paragraph (6), in the definition of "privileged information", omit "(in Scotland, to confidentiality of communications)". - 19.
-In Part 5 (Enforcement), at the beginning insert-
+17A.-(1) A person commits an offence if that person-

+- (a) without reasonable excuse, refuses or fails within the time and in the manner specified (or, if no time has been specified, within a reasonable time) to comply with any request under regulation 17 (trade: information powers); - (b) knowingly or recklessly gives any information, or produces any document, which is false in a material particular in response to such a request; - (c) with intent to evade any provision of regulation 17, destroys, mutilates, defaces, conceals or removes any document; - (d) otherwise intentionally obstructs an authorised officer in the exercise of their powers under regulation 17.

+(2) Where a person is convicted of an offence under this regulation, the court may make an order requiring that person, within such period as may be specified in the order, to comply with the request."

+13. In regulation 18 (disclosure of information)-

+- (a) in paragraph (1), for "Secretary of State, the Treasury or the Commissioners" substitute "Governor or an authorised officer"; - (b) in paragraph (2)- - (i) after sub-paragraph (c) substitute- - "(ca) taking any action with a view to instituting, or otherwise for the purposes of, any proceedings in the Territory for an offence under any provisions of these Regulations;"; - (ii) in sub-paragraph (d)- - (aa) in paragraph (i), after "Regulations" insert "(as they have effect in the United Kingdom)"; - (bb) in paragraph (ii), after "regulation 7(1) and (2) (exports and imports)" insert "(as they have effect in the United Kingdom)"; - (iii) in sub-paragraph (e), after "any British overseas territory" insert "other than the Territory"; - (iv) in sub-paragraph (g), for "United Kingdom" substitute "Territory";

+(c) in paragraph (3)(j), for "Secretary of State, the Treasury or the Commissioners (as the case may be) consider" substitute "Governor considers".

+14. In regulation 19 (Part 4: supplementary)-

+(a) for paragraph (2) substitute-

+"(2) But nothing in that regulation authorises a disclosure that would contravene the data protection legislation if that legislation were applicable to the Territory.";

+(b) after paragraph (4) insert-

+"(4A) An authorised officer must, if requested to do so, produce evidence of their authority before exercising any power conferred by this Part.";

+(c) in paragraph (5), in the definition of "privileged information", omit "(in Scotland, to confidentiality of communications)".

+15. In Part 5 (Enforcement), at the beginning insert-